super-linter/super-linter/docs/add-new-linter.md

       - If the tool needs option for both the "check only mode" and the fix mode, define both variables as described in the previous points.

+## Update documentation

+Update the `README.md` to include:

+- `VALIDATE_<LANGUAGE_NAME>` and `FIX_<LANGUAGE_NAME>` variables.
+- If the new tool lints the entire workspace (`GITHUB_WORKSPACE`), explain that the tool ignores the following variables:
+  - `FILTER_REGEX_EXCLUDE`
+  - `FILTER_REGEX_INCLUDE`
+  - `IGNORE_GENERATED_FILES`
+  - `IGNORE_GITIGNORED_FILES`
+- The table of supported linters and formatters.
+- If the new tool supports its own configuration file search mechanism.

+## Provide test cases

+1. Create the `test/linters/<lowercase_language_name>` directory.
+Use the same `<LANGUAGE_NAME>` that you use to add the new tool to the `LANGUAGES_ARRAY`, all lowercase.
+For example, if the `<LANGUAGE_NAME>` is `PYTHON_RUFF`, the test case directory name is `python_ruff`.
+2. Provide at least one test case with a file that is supposed to pass validation, with the right file extension if needed:
+   `test/linters/<LANGUAGE_NAME>/<name-of-tool>-good`
+3. Provide at least one test case with a file that is supposed to fail validation, with the right file extension if needed:
+   `test/linters/<LANGUAGE_NAME>/<name-of-tool>-bad`.
+If the tool supports fix mode, the test case supposed to fail validation should only contain violations that the fix mode can automatically fix.
+Avoid test cases that fail only because of syntax errors, when possible.
+4. Update all the expected summary reports in `test/data/super-linter-summary`.
+5. If the tool supports check-only mode or fix mode, add the `<LANGUAGE_NAME>` to the `LANGUAGES_WITH_FIX_MODE` array in `test/testUtils.sh`

+## Update the test suite

+Update the test suite to check for installed packages, the commands that your new tool needs in the `PATH`, the expected version command, and for the existence of any configuration file you added:

+- `test/inspec/super-linter/controls/super_linter.rb`

 ## Configure the new tool